arm-on/underwater-image-enhancement/README.md

 - [References](#references)

 # Introduction
 The quality of the images taken under water may degrade due to factors such as medium scattering and absorption.
 The absorption substantially reduces the light energy, while the scattering causes changes in the light propagation direction.
 This degradation may cause the image to have low contrast or to contain a layer of fog.
 This repository provides a MATLAB implementation of a method to reduce the aforementioned negative effects and produce better versions of the underwater images.
+The method was introduced by Ancuti et al. [1].

 # Applications